TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 The processing portion of the system is going to process a signal and convert it to analog to be sent to the output.
 To properly make use of this analog input the output subsystem must be able to take in this analog signal and after amplifying it, output it as an acoustic sound wave that will attenuate noise.
 With this in mind, the output system is being designed in a way that allows the amplifier to take in an analog input and properly interface with the speaker to emit and appropriate output.

 ### 6) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB. |Origin: Constraints of room and device constraints|
 Sound pressure level (SPL) is characterized as the difference between the pressure of a sound wave and the ambient pressure of the air that it is traveling through [5].
-Speakers with an SPL of 84 decibels or lower are considered poor and inefficient while speakers with an efficiency of 92 or higher are considered clear and loud.
+The sound pressure level of the speaker will need to be higher than the sound that it is trying to cancel in order for it to effecitvely cancel the sound.
 With this in mind, a good middle ground that allows for a wide range of speakers that can output at an appropriate SPL to cover a portion of the room is a 90 dB SPL.

-### 7) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts |Origin: Amplifier specifications and power insurance|
+### 7) Speaker shall have an input power rating maximum of 16 watts |Origin: Amplifier specifications and power insurance|
-Due to the amplifier being able to supply a continuous power of 1.4 - 2.5W [1], an appropriate speaker must be selected so that the amplifier has enough power to drive it.
-A good rule of thumb is to have the amplifier used have an output power 1.5-2 times higher than the speakers power rating.
-With this in mind, the speaker that is used should have a power rating of 2 watts or less.
+Due to the amplifier being able to supply a continuous power of 16 W [1], an appropriate speaker must be selected so that the amplifier has enough power to drive it.
+A good rule of thumb is to have the amplifier used have an output power appropriately higher than the speakers power rating.
+With this in mind, the speaker that is used should have a power rating of 15 watts or less.
 This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are slight fluctuations in the system.
-The inclusion of a minimum of 1 watt of power is to ensure that a speaker is chosen that has sufficient power to be used to cancel noise within the room.

 ### 8) Output system shall extend a maximum of 0.5 meters from the wall |Origin: Ethics and system delay|
 To satisfy the ethical constraints of movement impedence and reduce delay as much as possible in the system, the speaker will extend a maximum of 0.5 meters from the wall.
 This distance will likely be less but this constraint is set to make sure that the speaker is never in the way of individuals within the room.
 This distance constraint is also necessary due to the delay associated with the speed of sound and distance of the speaker from the sound source.
 The speaker cannot have too much delay else the anti-noise will not be in sync with outside noise.